5 Inference for simple linear regression

 \[ T = \frac{\hat{\beta}_1 - 0}{SE_{\hat{\beta}_1}} \]

-Next, we use the test statistic to calculate a p-value and ultimately draw a conclusion about the strength of the evidence against the null hypothesis.
-The test statistic, \(T\), follows a \(t\) distribution with \(n - p -1\) degrees of freedom, where \(n\) is the number of observations used to fit the model and \(p\) is the number of predictor terms in the model (terms not including the intercept).
-In simple linear regression, because we only have one term for the predictor in the model, the degrees of freedom will always be \(n-1 - 1 = n - 2\).
-Because the test statistic is essentially is a standardization of the observed slope under the assumption that the null hypothesis is true, we use the distribution of the test statistic in place of a simulated null distribution from the permutation test to understand how far the observed slope is from what we would expect given the null hypothesis is true.
+Next, we use the test statistic to calculate a p-value and we will ultimately use the p-value to draw a conclusion about the strength of the evidence against the null hypothesis.
+The test statistic, \(T\), follows a \(t\) distribution with \(n - p -1\) degrees of freedom, where \(n\) is the number of observations used to fit the model and \(p\) is the number of terms in the model for predictors (terms not including the intercept).
+In simple linear regression, because we only have one term for the predictor in the model, the degrees of freedom will be \(n-1 - 1 = n - 2\).
+Because the test statistic is essentially is a standardization of the observed slope under the assumption that the null hypothesis is true, we use the distribution of the test statistic in place of the simulated null distribution from Section 5.7.2 to understand how far the observed slope is from what we would expect given the null hypothesis is true.

 Figure 5.7 shows the standard normal distribution \(N(0,1)\) and the \(t\) distribution for different degrees of freedom.
 The \(t\) distribution is very similar to the standard normal distribution: they are both centered at 0 and have a shape that is unimodal and symmetric.
-In other words, they both look like “bell curves” with a mean of 0.
-The difference, then, is that the \(t\) distribution allows for more variability than what is expected in the standard normal distribution.
-This is also referred to as having “fatter tails”, as the \(t\) distribution has more area under the curve in the tails (or more extreme) values of the distribution.
+In other words, they both look like “bell curves” centered at 0.
+The difference is that the \(t\) distribution allows for more variability than what is expected in the standard normal distribution.
+This is also referred to as having “heavier tails”.
+The \(t\) distribution has more area under the curve in the tails (or more extreme) values of the distribution, meaning that more extreme values are more likely under the \(t\) distribution than under the \(N(0,1)\) distribution.
 As the degrees of freedom increase, the \(t\) distribution becomes closer to the the standard normal distribution.

-As in the case of simulation-based inference, because the alternative hypothesis is “not equal to”, the p-value is calculated on both the high and low extremes of the distribution as shown in Equation 5.8.
+As explained in Section 5.7.3, because the alternative hypothesis is “not equal to”, the p-value is calculated on both the high and low extremes of the distribution as shown in Equation 5.9.

-As with simulation-based inference, we compare the p-value to a decision-making threshold \(\alpha\) to draw final conclusions.
+We compare the p-value to a decision-making threshold \(\alpha\) to draw final conclusions.
 If \(p-value < \alpha\) , we reject the null hypothesis and conclude the alternative.
 Otherwise, we fail to reject the null hypothesis.
+See Section 5.7.4 for more detail about using the \(\alpha\)-level and p-value to draw conclusions.

-Let’s apply this process to test whether there is a linear relationship between spending per resident and the number of playgrounds per 10,000 residents.
-The null and and alternative hypotheses are
+Now let’s apply this process to test whether there is a linear relationship between spending per resident and the number of playgrounds per 10,000 residents.
+As before, the null and and alternative hypotheses are

 \[ \begin{aligned} &H_0: \beta_{1} = 0 \\ &H_a: \beta_{1} \neq 0 \end{aligned} \]